Igglybuff/awesome-piracy/readme.md

 ### Miscellaneous Torrent Stuff
 - [βTorrent](https://btorrent.xyz/) fully-featured [WebTorrent](https://webtorrent.io/) browser client written in HTML, JS and CSS
 - [UNIT3D](https://github.com/HDInnovations/UNIT3D) The Nex-Gen Private Torrent Tracker (Aimed For Movie / TV Use)
+- [A Simple Guide To A Better Ratio](https://www.reddit.com/r/trackers/comments/fthja/a_simple_guide_to_a_better_ratio/) A good tracker requires you to upload what you download.
+This guide explains many of the methods involved with keeping on top of this sometimes difficult task.
+- [Live Tracer](https://trace.corrupt-net.org/live.php) Pre-time tracer for scene releases
+- [Tracker Twitters](https://filenetworks.blogspot.com/2010/12/list-of-private-torrent-trackers.html) List Of Private Torrent Trackers & BitTorrent News Accounts To Follow On Twitter

 ## Usenet